-- The Designated Teacher will ensure that on admission or transfer all relevant information is obtained at the outset. - Holymead Primary will forward appropriate documents, in a timely fashion, to any receiving school at point of transition where the receiving school is made known; under data sharing protocols. - Holymead Primary will make every effort to provide continuity of schooling and educational experience. - In the case of planned transitions, the Designated Teacher will arrange for representatives from the new provision to attend the last PEP at Holymead Primary.
+- The Child in Care Champion will ensure that on admission or transfer all relevant information is obtained at the outset. - Holymead Primary\will forward appropriate documents, in a timely fashion, to any receiving school at point of transition where the receiving school is made known. - Holymead Primary will make every effort to provide continuity of schooling and educational experience. - In the case of planned transitions, the child in care champion will arrange for representatives from the new provision to attend the last PEP at Holymead Primary.